 As a best practice, we recommend that your resource files get fully translated in all of your project’s languages.
 However, if you need to unblock the original pull request or just get the latest translations, there are a few options that all have different pros and cons.

 - Option 1: Keep the translation process going (keep the pull request blocked), including the dependent branches, active, but get the latest translations to use.
 Using either the Smartling Dashboard or APIs (via the CLI tool or other methods), download the translated files for the languages you want (optionally downloading pending translations for any language) and then deploy them as needed.

 - Option 2: Unblock the pull request by merging just the languages that are completed.
 Using the Smartling Dashboard UI, update the job for the corresponding branch by removing the languages that you do not want to wait for.
-When all languages that remain in the job are completed, the job will automatically update to be "Completed", and trigger the standard flow for the connector.
+When all languages that remain in the job are completed, the job will automatically update to be "Completed", and trigger the standard flow for the GitHub Connector.
 In this case, only the languages remaining in the job will be in the resulting pull request.
 Note: Removing the language from the job will unauthorize the translations of the strings that are not yet published, losing any translation work that has already been done.